SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-32.md

 ### Best practices to create security groups in roboshop
 - Till now we used allow-all method while creating SG, it is just for practice only, but now we need to follow strict SG rules according to the roboshop-documentation.
-- In last session we created VPC using our own module (customised module) in this session also we are going to create security group module using own module (customised module) and also create all security groups for all components according to the roboshop-documentation.
+- In last session we created VPC using our own module (customised module) in this session, we are going to create security group module using own module (customised module) and also create all security groups for all components according to the roboshop-documentation.
 - We created a folder "Roboshop-terraform" in |VS| and inside this folder we have created separate folders